AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 bits are really needed.

 One last point.
-GNAT, and now Ada 202x, define an attribute named Object_Size.
-It does just what the name suggests: what 'Size does when applied to objects rather than types.
-GNAT also defines another attribute, named Value_Size, that does what 'Size does when applied to types.
+GNAT, and now Ada 202x, define an attribute named :ada:`Object_Size`.
+It does just what the name suggests: what :ada:`'Size` does when applied to objects rather than types.
+GNAT also defines another attribute, named :ada:`Value_Size`, that does what :ada:`'Size` does when applied to types.
 The former is far more useful so Ada has standardized it.